LEGALISATION & APOSTILLE REQUIREMENTS

 Foreign documents are usually not accepted.
 The Consulate may accept foreign documents depending on the type of document and under specific circumstances.
 In case of foreign documents, they must be first attested by the relevant diplomatic body of the country of origin of the document in the UK, then notarised and Apostilled prior to submission to the UAE Consulate in London for further legalisation.

-Please allow at least 1-2 working days for legalisation by the UAE Consulate.
+Please allow at least 1-2 weeks for legalisation by the UAE Consulate.

 As of 3rd March 2017, cash payment is no longer accepted by the UAE Consulate.
 The methods of payment accepted are card in person by private individuals and Online by Legalisation Agents registered with the UAE Consulate in London.
 Additional international bank charge fee applies if payment is made by card to the UAE Consulate account in their local currency.